|

 Note that this is a non-intuitive conversion.
 If the argument is outside of the range of the byte type, the result is basically meaningless.

-representation of the argumentpublic static short shortValue(int f)
+byte representation of the argumentpublic static short shortValue(int f)

-to a short
+float to a short as would happen

 in a casting operation specified by